mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Magazine:</b> What do you mean when you say the coupe's fuel economy is better than the sedan's?
+<b>Magazine:</b> Why do you think the coupe's fuel economy is better than the sedan's?